davidsonz/Travel-Website/_posts/2018-11-18-GalapagosIslands.md

 <h4>Day 6: 23/11/2018</h4>

 This morning we were up bright and early to catch the boat to our last island, Santa Cruz, where we will be spending two nights before we have to fly back to the mainland.
 Unfortunately we are on a different boat this morning.
 This boat was not as good, wider on the bottom, it rocked a lot more than the last one, so even I was beginning to feel seasick and that was with medication.

-We also checked out the fish market down the road from the hotel.
+Once we arrived on Santa Cruz we had a good breakfast at the hotel we are staying at, before heading to the <a target="_blank" href="https://www.darwinfoundation.org/en/">Charles Darwin Research Centre</a>.
+On the way we also checked out the fish market down the road from the hotel.
 There were many Pelicans and Sealions watching carefully to try and get some fish.
 The patient ones were well rewarded by the fishermen.

-Once we arrived on Santa Cruz we had a good breakfast at the hotel we are staying at, before heading to the Charles Darwin Research Centre.
-This is where we could get the second stamp on our passports for the Galapagos Islands.
-We did not learn much more here than we saw at the other Tortoise resreach centre on San Cristobal but we did get to see the stuffed corpse of Lonely George, the last of his kind.
+At the Research Centre we could get the second stamp on our passports for the Galapagos Islands.
+We did not learn much more here than we saw at the other Tortoise resreach centre on San Cristobal, but we did get to see the stuffed corpse of Lonely George the last of his kind.
-Though we did get to see some land Iguanas, which we had not seen in the wild.
+We also got to see some land Iguanas, which we had not seen in the wild.

 In the afternoon we went up into the highlands.
-We saw so many Giant Tortoises in the wild.
+While there we saw so many Giant Tortoises in the wild.
 It shows the success of the breeding programs of the centres that these Giant Tortoises have never been handled by humans.
 There are so many of them and they are thriving.
-We got to try on the shells of a tortoise, it was so heavy, I couldn't lift it.
+We got to try on the shells of a tortoise, it was so heavy I couldn't lift it.

 We also saw a farm where they produce coffee beans, sugar cane, and many fruits.
 We got to try some of the coffee, sugar cane juice and a liquor made from sugar cane.
 The farmers in the Galapagos are very diverse with their farming, which is both good for profits and the land.
 Farmers in New Zealand could learn well from this.